Emissions Reporting and Reductions

 The CO2 emissions charts in this report show CO2 emissions from electricity produced at Xcel Energy generating plants and purchased from other suppliers.
 A system emission rate is included for each year.
 It provides the pounds of CO2 emissions produced for each megawatt-hour of electricity generated or supplied.
 Xcel Energy’s projected emission reductions are based on our most current energy forecasts.

 We have provided only CO2, not other greenhouse gases, such as methane and nitrous oxide.
 These latter two emissions comprise less than 0.5 percent of total greenhouse gas emissions (CO2 equivalent) from electricity generation.
 Emissions reported here include biogenic CO2 from biomass power generation, as well as fossil CO2 emissions.
-However, biogenic CO2 is effectively carbon neutral, since compared to fossil fuels, the carbon released from biomass combustion is part of a relatively short-term cycling of carbon between ecosystems and the atmosphere.
+However, biogenic CO2 is effectively carbon neutral, since compared to fossil fuels, the CO2 released from biomass combustion is part of a relatively short-term cycling of CO2 between ecosystems and the atmosphere.

 Electricity production is Xcel Energy’s most significant source of emissions.
 We consistently report emissions associated with electricity production in short tons and in pounds per megawatt-hour in our annual form 10-K and Corporate Responsibility Report.
 This allows users of these reports to follow our company’s emissions trend.